The 12 Must-Grow Root Vegetables for Your Garden

 Turnips

 These cruciferous vegetables offer a harvestable root and leafy greens rich in vitamins and minerals.
-For a consistent harvest, plant turnips every two weeks throughout the growing season.
+Plant turnips every two weeks throughout the growing season for a consistent harvest.
 They’re also valuable as a cover crop to improve soil quality, adding another benefit to your gardening endeavors.

 Radishes

 Because of their quick growing cycle, radishes are ideal for intercropping with slower-growing vegetables like carrots or parsnips.
 This not only maximizes your yield but also helps to break up the soil for the other plants.
-Additionally, radishes are a cool-season crop, giving you the opportunity to plant a late-season garden.
+Additionally, radishes are a cool-season crop, allowing you to plant a late-season garden.

 Onions